kparc/bcc/d/sidenotes.md

 f - either a function pointer or sometimes a temp variable
 ```

-all of the above are usually of type `K`. we would typically use any of these identifiers that wasn't used earlier in the local scope if we need a temp variable and cannot reuse an identifier declared earlier.
+all of the above are usually of type `K`. we would typically use any of these identifiers that wasn't used earlier in the local scope if we need a temp variable and cannot reuse an identifier declared earlier. the rationale is that for canonical identifiers there are pre-defined accessors, which keep the code compact.

-the rationale is that for canonical identifiers there are pre-defined accessors, which keep the code compact.
+9. the actual semantics of `xyzrf` are documented inline where they are not obvious, typically at the site of their declaration.

-the actual semantics of `xyzrf` are documented inline where they are not obvious, typically at the site of their declaration.
+10. undertested / untested / experimental code is fenced by conditional feature flags, e.g. `#ifdef SYMS`.

 ## malloc